 and this digest is assumed by default.

-The X25519 algorithm supports key derivation only.
-Currently there are no
+The X25519 and X448 algorithms support key derivation only.
+Currently there are

 Sign some data using a private key:

 openssl pkeyutl -sign -in file -inkey key.pem -out sig

 Recover the signed data (e.g. if an RSA key is used):

 Verify the signature (e.g. a DSA key):